pnp/graph-connectors-samples/samples/dotnet-csharp-json-from-web/readme.md

 Extended description of the contents of the sample.
 What elements does it include?
 What concepts does illustrate?
 What type of content is it processing?

-Using this sample you can use the Microsoft Graph connector to:
+Using this sample you can use the Copilot connector to:

 * Ingest data from a JSON file
 * Making it searchable in Microsoft Search